-1. Fan coil filter check.
-The dust filter, mounted behind the inlet grill, should be checked at least once a month and replaced if dirty (the filter should be replaced at a minimum, every three months).
-With the return air grill off, remove the two screws at the bottom of the return baffle, this panel can be raised to expose the fan and motor assembly and coil.

-A clogged filter resulting from lack of maintenance restricts the flow of air and consequently the efficiency of the fan coil unit.

-- 2. Drain Pan Check.
+- 1. Filter check.
+The dust filter, mounted behind the inlet grill, should be checked at least once a month and replaced if dirty (the filter should be replaced at a minimum, every six months).
+With the return air grill off, remove the two screws at the bottom of the return baffle, this panel can be raised to expose the fan and motor assembly, drain pan and coil. - A clogged filter resulting from lack of maintenance restricts the flow of air and consequently the efficiency of the fan coil unit. - Drain Pan Check.
 While front cover is open, check the drain pan at the base of the coil and remove any dirt or debris that may have collected there.
 Ensure that the drain spout is clear and that the plastic drain hose from the pan is not kinked or obstructed. - 3.
 ERV Maintenance.
-Your suite is equipped with an Energy Recovery Ventilation (ERV) unit.
-The ERV unit needs regular maintenance in the form of core and filter cleaning.
-Your Property Management Team on behalf of the Corporation, will arrange to carry out ERV maintenance on a regular basis at the owners cost.
+Your suite is equipped with an Energy Recovery Ventilation (ERV) unit integrated with the fan coil.
+The integrated ERV unit needs regular maintenance in the form of core and filter cleaning.
+Your Property Management Team on behalf of the corporation will arrange to carry out ERV maintenance on a regular basis at the owners' cost.